frnsys/konbini.py/readme.md

 EASYPOST_API_KEY = 'EZ...'
 ```

 - In Stripe, go to [`Settings > Orders`](https://dashboard.stripe.com/account/relay/settings).
-For Live mode (and for development, Test mode), change shipping to `Provider > EasyPost` and paste in the API key (production key for Live mode, and test key for Test mode).
+For Live mode (and for development, Test mode), change `Shipping` to `Provider > EasyPost` and paste in the API key (production key for Live mode, and test key for Test mode).

 ## Taxes